jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 # We should be able to do this in CSS

-One of the things I'm working on right now is [shared element transitions](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md), a feature to allow developers to create transitions between pages, and cross-fading is a big part of that.
-Hopefully we'll be able to ship cross-fading in a way that isn't limited to shared element transitions, but can be used everywhere.
+One of the projects I'm involved in right now is [shared element transitions](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md), a feature to allow developers to create transitions between pages.
+Cross-fading DOM elements is a big part of that, so we need to solve the problem, but we'd like to solve it in a general way so it can be used by other features.

 The bit we're missing is being able to use 'lighter' or 'plus-lighter' with any two DOM elements.
 Something like this: